 - Normal stresses such as bending, lifting, or even coughing.

 What causes osteoporosis?

-- Ethnicity.
-White and Asian women are more likely to get osteoporosis.
-African American and Hispanic women have a lower chance of getting the disease.
+- Race.
+White and Asian women are at highest risk.
+African American and Mexican American women have a lower risk.

 Is there a test for osteoporosis?